zackyang000/node-odata/README.md

 ## Current State

-node-odata is currently at an alpha stage, it is stable but not 100% feature complete. node-odata is written by CoffeeScript then compiled to Javascript.
+node-odata is currently at an alpha stage, it is stable but not 100% feature complete. node-odata is written by ECMAScript 6 then compiled to ECMAScript 5 by [babel](https://babeljs.io/).
 It currently have to dependent on MongoDB yet.
 The current target is to add more features and make other database adapter (eg. MySQL, PostgreSQL).

 ## Install